go-vela/community/proposals/2021/08-25_repo-structure.md

 * condense and simplify the repo structure
 * improve consistency among the repos
-* ease the burden necessary to contribute bug fixes, new features and enhancements
+* ease the burden necessary to contribute functionality to the product
 * reduce the level of overhead when attempting to publish new releases

 2. If this is a redesign or refactor, what issues exist in the current implementation?